-When she is not reporting, she enjoys music, reading, and spending time with her friends, family, and dogs.
+When she is not bringing you your local news, Annalise enjoys cuddling with her MinPin Norman, listening to true crime podcasts, trying new recipes, and reading Harry Potter.
 If you have a story idea or just want to say hello, you can reach her at email@example.com.

 As part of the 8-week training academy, they're volunteering this week with local organizations such as the Salvation Army, Minnesota Adult and Teen Challenge, and the Women's Shelter.
 The Beyond the Badge initiative dates back to 2019.

 Dr. Nipunie Rajapakse, pediatric infectious disease specialist at Mayo Clinic, tells KIMT that outdoor fall activities like apple picking, visiting a pumpkin patch, and trick-or-treating are low risk.

 The Rochester Fire Department recently retired two vehicles and replaced them with truck 42 and engine 5.
 These vehicles have new technology to be more environmentally friendly.

 Although the competition is over, Mayo Clinic's need for donations is ongoing.

 The restoration of Rochester's 1899 clock and bell tower is moving forward.
 Now, the public has the opportunity to see a piece of Rochester history up close and personal.

 A suspect was transported to St. Marys Sunday evening for what police say appears to be a self-inflicted gunshot wound following a traffic stop.